19 Simple Ways to Get Scammed Online: I Did It and So Can You!

 Then excuses started to pile up.
 He had a wedding and was out of touch for a week.
 Then he went silent for multiple weeks.
 He showed up long enough to tell me to be patient.

-To rub salt in my wounds, my 14 year old son keeps laughing every time he asks how my YouTube channel is coming along!
-“Only an idiot sends $2,500 to a stranger in India for a YouTube channel”.
+To rub salt in my wounds, my 14-year-old son keeps laughing every time he asks how my YouTube channel is coming along!
+“Only an idiot sends $2,500 to a stranger in India for a YouTube channel.”

-At least I've raised my son right.
+At least that's proof I've raised my son right.
+He wouldn't have lost money.

 It's now been 8 months and I don't have a single YouTube video to show for it.
-Oddly the “stranger from India” did randomly communicate with me a couple weeks ago (so I know he's alive) and said he was sorry…but he didn't send my money back yet.
+Oddly, the “stranger from India” did randomly communicate with me a couple weeks ago (so I know he's alive) and said he was sorry… but he didn't send my money back yet.

 I won't hold my breath on getting it back.